eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndocumentApi.md

 <a id="ezsigndocumentunsendv1"></a>
 # **EzsigndocumentUnsendV1**
-> CommonResponse EzsigndocumentUnsendV1 (int pkiEzsigndocumentID, Object body)
+> EzsigndocumentUnsendV1Response EzsigndocumentUnsendV1 (int pkiEzsigndocumentID, Object body)

 Unsend the Ezsigndocument